RakeshShrestha/Java/README.md

 kotlinapp is a Javalin (MicroFramework Service Oriented Architecture) based rest api server application.

-Javalin has plugins for JSON mapping, template rendering, and OpenAPI (Swagger).
+Javalin has automated plugins for JSON mapping, Web Sockets, template rendering, and OpenAPI (Swagger).

 As to me it's better than spark framework.

+This codebase demonstrates implementation of crud operations, authentication, routing, pagination, unit test and openapi (partial).

+Full OpenApi or Swagger automated documentation of implemented api and parameters can be put adding some extra lines of code only.
+This we normally enable in demo app not operational app.

 ### Enter the kotlinapp